rama1997/NBA-Postgame-Excitement-Rater/README.md

 ## Usage
 Configure `config.py` with the desired data

-- Requires credential for Youtube API
+- Requires Oauth2 Desktop App credential for Youtube API.
 - Include favorite teams/players to search for
 - Set minimum point count to be considered as a high scorer

 Example included in `config.py`

 ## Todo:
+- Retrain model to include possession of ball when calculating win probability
 - Improve how a close game is determined.
 How close the game stayed at the 50/50 probability